PolarDrone/xDrone/README.md

 # xDrone
-Open Source repository for UAV code for Artik.
+Open Source repository for UAV code for Artik by Ashwin Raut.